da462/submission/README.md

-Accompanying code for the ICML 2023 submission entitled 'Delayed Feedback in Kernel Bandits'.
+Accompanying code for the ICML 2023 submission titled 'Delayed Feedback in Kernel Bandits'.

 We provide code for understanding the regret of BPE-Delay, GP-UCB-SDF, BPE or GP-UCB with varying levels of stochastic delayed feedback.
 We acknowledge the use of the code from the open source repository: https://github.com/lizihan97/BPE.
 The code in the refrenced repository contains code for understanding the regret of BPE and GP-UCB without delayed feedback.
 The code for generating the objective function is also from the referenced repository.